jessepav/libgdx-wiki-old/Starter-classes-and-configuration.md

 Android applications can have multiple activities.
 Libgdx games should usually only consist of a single activity.
 Different screens of the game are implemented within libgdx, not as separate activities.
 The reason for this is that creating a new `Activity` also implies creating a new OpenGL context, which is time consuming and also means that all graphical resources have to be reloaded.

-## Fragment based libGDX ##
+## Game Fragment ##

-The Android SDK has introduced an API to create controllers for specific parts of a screen, that can be easily re-used on multiple screens.
-This API is called the [Fragments API](http://developer.android.com/guide/components/fragments.html).
-Libgdx can now also be used as a part of a larger screen, inside a Fragment.
+A libGDX game can be hosted in an Android [Fragment](http://developer.android.com/guide/components/fragments.html) instead of using a complete Activity.
+This allows it to take up a portion of the screen in an Activity or be moved between layouts.
 To create a Libgdx fragment, subclass `AndroidFragmentApplication` and implement the `onCreateView()` with the following initialization:
 ```java
     @Override
     public View onCreateView(LayoutInflater inflater, ViewGroup container, Bundle savedInstanceState) {